guopeng-jiang/gaussian-splatting-Windows/README.md

 python convert.py -s <your_input_dir> --colmap_executable COLMAP-3.8-windows-cuda\COLMAP.bat
 ```

-## step 3: Train/optimize the images
+# Step 3: Train/optimize the images

 This step is pretty straight forward, you just got to run the below command (using `fern` as an example):
 ```